maliMirkec/markdown-fm/README.md

 ### Schemas Not Appearing

+1. **Check Composer dependencies**: Run `composer install` in the plugin directory
-1. **Check template is enabled**: Ensure the YAML toggle is ON for your template
+2. **Check template is enabled**: Ensure the YAML toggle is ON for your template
-2. **Verify template selection**: Make sure the correct template is selected for your page/post
+3. **Verify template selection**: Make sure the correct template is selected for your page/post
-3. **Check schema format**: Validate your YAML syntax (indentation matters!)
+4. **Check schema format**: Validate your YAML syntax (indentation matters!)

 ### Fields Not Saving